Sugar Hit… and Miss!

-While it may feel lovely to drift off to sleep in the evening after a busy and fulfilled day, it is not so great if you are struggling to keep your eyes open at 3pm at your work desk.
+While it may feel lovely to drift off to sleep in the evening after a busy and fulfilled day, it is not so great if you are struggling to keep your eyes open at 3pm.

-If you are noticing that your energy levels are all over the place; up one minute, down the next, then it is more than likely linked to your diet and what you’re putting into your body.
+Are you finding your energy levels are all over the place; up one minute, down the next?
+It is more than likely linked to your diet and what you’re putting into your body.

-Exercise is also a contributor to how your energy levels feel throughout the day.
+Exercise is one contributor to optimal energy levels throughout the day.
 The more you exercise, the more oxygen you have in your blood, which in turn tends to make you feel lively and alert.
-The opposite, no, or little exercise leaves you feeling sluggish and tired.
+However, little or no exercise leaves you feeling sluggish and tired.
 Your whole body is more productive if there is more oxygen in your system.

 So, what can you do to help with the common late afternoon slump?